cloudposse/terraform-aws-budgets/README.md

 -->

-Terraform module to create [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) and an associated SNS topic that can be used for alerts.
+Terraform module to create [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) and an associated SNS topic and Lambda function to send notifications to Slack.

 ---